devento-ai/sdk-go/README.md

 ## Resource Configuration

-Tavor allows you to configure CPU and RAM resources for your boxes:
+Devento allows you to configure CPU and RAM resources for your boxes:

 ### Default Resources